-The southwestern desert, with its arid environment, was a most inhospitable environment in which to live.
-For centuries the early native inhabitants living along the Colorado River found innovative ways to irrigate small agricultural plots in order to survive.
+The southwestern desert, with its arid environment, was the harshest environment to live in.
+For centuries the early native inhabitants living along the Colorado River found innovative ways to irrigate small agricultural plots to survive.
 What is the Lake Mead water level today?

-Continuing a 22-year downward trend, water levels in Lake Mead stand at their lowest since April 1937, The water level at Lake Mead in Nevada, USA, was 1066.32 feet above sea level and 153.28 feet below Full Pool as of its last reading on 09/07/2023, & Lake Mead is up 22.22 ft. from one year ago.
+Continuing a 22-year downward trend, water levels in Lake Mead stand at their lowest since April 1937, The water level at Lake Mead in Nevada, USA, was 1571.40 feet above sea level and 33.58% of Full Pool as of its last reading on November 5th, 2024 Lake Mead is up 506.24 feet from one year ago.

 If the reservoir drops below 895 feet, a possibility still years away, Lake Mead water levels would reach dead pool status, with potentially catastrophic consequences for millions of people across Arizona, California, Nevada, and parts of Mexico.